MatrixOrbital/EVE-School/README.md

     files if you wish.
 This is optional, but the Eve2-Library is likely to contain an extension of what you have here in case you wish to make some more advanced screens.

+- Matrix Orbital Eve2 display information can be found at: https://www.matrixorbital.com/ftdi-eve

 - An Arduino shield with a connector for Matrix Orbital Eve2 displays is used to interface the Arduino to Eve.
   This shield includes:
   - 20 contact FFC connector for Matrix Orbital Eve2 displays